The Rediscovery Hypothesis: Language Models Need to Meet Linguistics: An Information-Theoretic Framework

 For a random variable $X$, its entropy is denoted by $\h[X]$.
-For a pair of random variables $X$ and $Y$, their mutual information is denoted by $\I[X;Y]$.
-We refer the reader to Appendix~\ref{app:inf_theory} for the necessary background from information theory.
+For a pair of random variables $X$ and $Y$, their mutual information is denoted by $\I[X; Y]$.
+In Appendix~\ref{app:inf_theory} we provide the necessary background on information theory, and we refer the reader to refer to it if needed.